pirsch-analytics/docs/docs/get-started/frontend-integration.md

 ## Adding Pirsch to Your Website

-After you created an account, you can add Pirsch to your website.
+After creating your account, you can add Pirsch to your website.

 1. Open the dashboard and click on **Add Domain** in the menu.
-2. Enter the hostname of your website (such as **example.com**) and select a subdomain and time zone you wish to use for the Pirsch dashboard.
+2. Enter the hostname of your website (such as **example.com**), the subdomain, and select a time zone.
 3. Click on **Add Domain**.
 4. Copy and paste the JavaScript snippet into the `<head>` section of your website.